dzuvic/jtsgen/README.md

 * `MODULE` : exports a declared module, e.g. using
   `declare module` at the top without ambient types
-* `NO_MODULE` : exports a single file containing all converted types without any surrounding namespace or module declaration
+* `NO_MODULE` : exports a single file containing all converted types without any surrounding namespace or module declaration (since 0.2.0)